Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

-\begin{definition} We say that a pair $A_\pm (z) \in \mathbb{Y}$ is of \emph{finite type} if any solution (in any semifield) of the Y-system associated with this pair is periodic.
-In this case, we also say that Y-system itself is \emph{periodic}. \end{definition}
+\begin{Definition} We say that a pair $A_\pm (z) \in \mathbb{Y}$ is of \emph{finite type} if any solution (in any semifield) of the $Y$-system associated with this pair is periodic.
+In this case, we also say that $Y$-system itself is \emph{periodic}. \end{Definition}